John Ferguson (Conservative politician)

-Sir John Ferguson KBE (19 May 1870 – 17 July 1932) was a banker and British Conservative Party politician.
+Sir John Ferguson (19 May 1870 – 17 July 1932) was a banker and British Conservative Party politician.

 Early life and career

 Sir John was born in Rosalyn, Aberdeenshire, on 19 May 1870.
 At the age of 16 he started work at the Aberdeen Town & County Bank, later moving to London to work for the Oriental Bank.
 Staying in London, he went on to become London Manager of the National Bank of Scotland.

 During the First World War Sir John became Chairman of the Establishment Committee of the Ministry of Munitions and in 1917 he was assistant to Lord Inverforth, who was Surveyor General of Supply at the War Office.
 Sir John was made a KBE in 1918.

 Later career

 When the National Bank of Scotland merged with Lloyd's Bank in 1918 Sir John became Joint General Manager of Lloyd's Bank, a post that he held until 1926.
 In 1926 he was appointed Deputy Chairman of Lipton's, later becoming the Chairman.
 He resigned from Lipton's in 1929 on becoming a member of parliament.
 From 1925-27 he was President of the Institute of Bankers.